Reba McEntire: 1989–1999: Entry into film and television acting

 In 1989, she obtained her first film role playing Heather Gummer in the horror comedy Tremors, along with Kevin Bacon.
 The film told the story of a small group of people, living in Nevada, who were fighting subterranean worm-like creatures.
+Critic Roger Ebert's positive review said the husband-and-wife survivalists played by McEntire and Michael Gross were one of the best parts of Tremors.
 After the film's release in 1990, McEntire developed a strong interest in acting and made it her second career.
 The film earned McEntire a nomination for Best Supporting Actress at the 1991 Saturn Awards.
 The following year, she starred along with Kenny Rogers and Burt Reynolds in the made-for-television movies The Gambler Returns: The Luck of the Draw and The Man From Left Field.
 In 1994, McEntire worked with director Rob Reiner in the film North, playing Ma Tex.

 In 1994, McEntire starred in Is There Life Out There?, a television movie based on her song of the same name.
 The following year, she appeared in Buffalo Girls, which was based upon the life of western cowgirl Calamity Jane (played by Anjelica Huston).
 Playing Jane's friend Annie Oakley, Buffalo Girls was nominated for an Emmy award.
 In 1996, McEntire was cast by director James Cameron as Molly Brown in his film Titanic.
 However, when it became apparent production for the film would extend well beyond its original length, McEntire had to turn down the part, as she had already scheduled prior concert engagements.
 The role was recast with Kathy Bates.
 In 1998, she starred as Lizzie Brooks in Forever Love, which was based upon McEntire's hit single of the same name.